Skip to content

 3) Test Your Apps

-Assuming you can get the beta operating system to install and work, turn next to applications.
-What are your five most important user-facing tools?
-Focus on productivity apps—Microsoft Office or the Adobe Creative suite, for example—on which your organization relies.
-Avoid email and calendaring for now, as they depend on back-end infrastructure that you’ll test next.
+Once you are comfortable with the operating system's fundamentals, it’s time to test applications.
+What are your organization’s five most critical user-facing tools?
+Focus on productivity apps—the Adobe Creative suite, for example—on which your organization relies.
+Avoid email and calendaring for now, as they depend on back-end infrastructure, which you’ll test next.

 Install these apps on your test hardware and run them through their paces.
 Does the app install and launch under the new OS?
-Does it provide the functionality you expect?
-If any of those answers are no, contact the developer of the app in question and let them know.
+Does it work as you expect?
+If either of those answers is no, contact the developer of the app in question and let them know.
 File a report with Apple, as well.

 4) Check Your Infrastructure